 After high school (and a year at commercial art school) I sought out Annette and learned that she had opened her own atelier.
 I spent four years there, being taught by her and the numerous, former Lack students who passed through her school as teachers.
 David Erickson and Jeffrey Larson were two of them.

 Most of our projects were done in Sight-Size, including casts, pencil and charcoal figure drawing, painted figures, still life, portraits, and interiors.
-We spent a lot of time on anatomy, going so far as to participate in a dissection of a cadaver at a local chiropractic collage.
+We spent a lot of time on anatomy, going so far as to participate in a dissection of a cadaver at a local chiropractic college.
 We also did a fair amount of portrait and figure drawing via Comparative Measuring.
 Night classes at Atelier Lack filled in whatever gaps I might have had at the time.

 After Annette’s I went on my own grand tour of Europe.
 That trip ultimately led me to Florence, Italy and Studio Cecil-Graves.